[Last updated 21 April 2022]

 Partner / support person

-- From 22 December 2021 a partner / support person must have evidence of having two doses of a TGA approved COVID-19 vaccination
+- Our preference is for all partners / support person to be vaccinated with evidence of having two doses of a TGA approved COVID-19 vaccination

 We expect that these guidelines will be modified as we progress, dependent on the status of the pandemic in our state.

 We appreciate that this is a challenging time and thank you for your support in helping to keep our babies and their families as safe as possible.